TELUS-Emerging-IoT/TELUS-Devkit-Hardware-Tutorial/README.md

       ![alt text](images/usb_cable_connected_2.jpg)
       ![alt text](images/usb_cable_connected_1.jpg)

-4. Connect the micro USB cable as poer source (included in the package) and ethernet cable as internet connection. optionally, you can also use Wifi to connect to internet.
+4. Connect the micro USB cable as power source (included in the package) and ethernet cable for internet connection, optionally, you can also use Wifi for internet connection.

    `This tutorial assumes that Raspian OS has been installed and configured, if not, the participant shall install and configure Raspian OS before continuing to the next steps.`